 When taking photographs, remember that you are documenting evidence.
 Do not destroy or lose the evidence once you’ve obtained it.
 As soon as possible, get the images to your attorney so they can be preserved.

-When Should I Contact a Law Firm For Help?
+When Should I Contact an Auto Collison Law Firm For Help?

 The sooner you contact an attorney, the better.
 That’s because your attorney needs to conduct an independent investigation of the accident in many cases.
 Evidence tends to disappear with time, and witnesses may become harder to locate or their memories may fade.
 You can also expect communications from the insurance companies that cover the vehicles in the collision.
 The sooner you get help from an attorney, the sooner you can hand off the responsibility for dealing with the insurers and other parties.

-How Long Do I Have To File a Crash Claim In Virginia?
+How Long Do I Have To File an Automobile Crash Claim In Virginia?